Sheep-y/Modnix/README.md

 Featuring a GUI, supporting advanced mods, it is designed to succeed (replace) [Phoenix Point](https://github.com/RealityMachina/PhoenixPointModInjector/#readme) [Mod Loader](https://github.com/Ijwu/PhoenixPointModLoader/)s.

-Modnix is under development, but mature enough to be tested by developers and power users.
+Modnix is open source and under development, but should be mature enough to be tested by developers and power users.

 ## User Features